netdata/netdata/collectors/python.d.plugin/README.md

 - **_get_data** method
 - all code needs to be compatible with Python 2 (**≥ 2.7**) *and* 3 (**≥ 3.1**)

 If you plan to submit the module in a PR, make sure and go through the [PR checklist for new modules](#pull-request-checklist-for-python-plugins) beforehand to make sure you have updated all the files you need to.

+For a quick start, you can look at the [example plugin](https://github.com/netdata/netdata/blob/master/collectors/python.d.plugin/example/example.chart.py).

 ### Global variables `ORDER` and `CHART`